shamanec/GADS/README.md

 GADS is an application for remote control and Appium test execution on mobile devices

 The app consists of two main components  - `hub` and `provider`
-The role of the `hub` is to serve a web interface for the remote control of devices and provider management.
+The role of the `hub` is to serve a web interface for the remote control of devices and provider management, as well as act as proxy for providers.
 The role of the `provider` is to set up and provide the mobile devices for remote control/testing
 Supports both Android and iOS devices
 Supports Linux, macOS and Windows - notes below